-Harmonised diversity data is now available for seven research councils covering the past five financial years.
+In June 2020 we made harmonised diversity data available for seven research councils covering the previous five financial years.
 We will continue to provide this data annually and the councils will no longer publish individual data sets.

 There are four protected characteristics (sex, age, ethnicity and disability) in the new data set which covers: